elfuun1/FlowerDanceFix/README.md

 ## Future Development

 Further updates will include:
-* Variable dance size
-* Handling for multiplayer games with more than 4 farmers
 * Handling for non-binary NPCs (ie. NPC "gender" = 2)
 * Mixed-gendered dance lines (male NPCs dancing in the top row with female NPCs, and vice-versa), with custom sprites
-* "Love Interest" value pairing method for custom NPCs (with handling for a love interest value corresponding to an NPC of the same sex!)
 * Detailed positioning mechanics (thanks for the idea, Maclimes (Nexus)!)
 * Crowd animations (thanks for the idea, foggywizard (discord)!)
-* API for easy mod integration
-* **BUG FIXES**

 Some of these features may exist partially in the mod files, or visible in the mod config menu/json.
 They are unlikely to work, as they are either incomplete or improperly implemented.